wds4/tapestry-protocol/guides/grapevineIncorporation/NIP-thing.md

 }
 ```

 The w-tag is used to facilitate search based on class.
-Any given word may belong to multiple categories; therefore, multiple w-tags are allowed.
+Any given word may belong to multiple classes; therefore, multiple w-tags are allowed.

 ## Examples